 This chapter provides an overview on the necessary input files to run the EMEP/MSC-W model.
-A complete set of input files is provided in the EMEP/MSC-W Open Source web page to allow model runs for the year 2010.
+A complete set of input files is provided in the EMEP/MSC-W Open Source web page to allow model runs for the meteorological year 2010 and 2011.

 The input files are zipped in 13 different files.
-There are 12 zipped files for the meteorology, one for each month, called meteo2010MM.tar.bz2 (where MM is the month).
-The last file for December also include a met file for January 1^{st} 2011.
-The last zipped input file (called other_input_files.tar.bz2) contains all other input files needed for running the EMEP/MSC-W model, except AircraftEmis_FL.nc.
+There are 12 zipped files for the meteorology, one for each month, called meteo2010MM.tar.bz2 and meteo2011MM.tar.bz2 (where MM is the month).
+The last file for December also include a met file for January 1st 2011 and 2012 respectively.
+The last zipped input file (called other_input_files.tar.bz2) contains all other input files needed for running the EMEP/MSC-W model, except the aircraft emissions, AircraftEmis_FL.nc, and the forest fire emissions, FINN_ForestFireEmis_2010.nc.
+See sections 2.1.8 and 2.1.10 for details about these emissions data.

-After unzipping all the meteo-tar files, the meteorology are placed under a catalogue called EMEP_Unified_model.OpenSource2012/.
-The met/ catalogue should be moved over to current version of model, for rv3_4: EMEP_MSC-W_model.rv3_4.OpenSource.
-So now there will be two directories under EMEP_MSC-W_model.rv3_4.OpenSource.
+After unzipping all the meteo-tar files, the meteorology are placed under a catalogue called EMEP_Unified_model.OpenSource2013/.
+The met/ catalogue should be moved over to current version of model, for rv4_4: EMEP_MSC-W_model.rv4_4.OpenSource.
+So now there will be two directories under EMEP_MSC-W_model.rv4_4.OpenSource.
 All meteorology are placed under /met, and the rest of the input files under /input.
 All files, both meteorological and the other input files, are described in this chapter.